pion/website/content/en/blog/fec-with-pion.md

 Forward Error Correction (FEC) is a proactive loss-recovery mechanism that can be used to recover lost packets.

 Along with each block of media packets, You intentionally transmit extra mathematically derived parity packets (e.g. xor of the media packets).
-If the reciver later discovers that one or even more packets are lost, it can use the parity packets to recover the lost packets, All without waiting for the lost packets to be retransmitted.
+If the reciver later discovers that one or even more packets are lost, it can use the parity packets to recover the lost packets, all without waiting for the lost packets to be retransmitted.

 ## We Already Have NACK, Why FEC?